serpapi/code-challenge/README.md

 **Notes**

-+ I matched the search keyword with the filenames, so anything different will not hit the right page and will return an empty result
++ I matched the search keyword with the names of the files used for the data extraction (see within `files/`), so anything different will not hit the right page and will return an empty result
 + As of now July 2020, Google updated the structure of the result page, so I had to adapt the code with some switches with that fact for the 2 painters I choose.

 ## TESTING

-I use Rake + Minitest to unit test the `GoogleImageSearch` class.
+Rake + Minitest are used for the unit test of `GoogleImageSearch` class.

 I covered the case of Van Gogh only using the provided `files/expected-array.json`

 To run the tests do `rake test` or just `rake`

+**THE TEST COVERAGE FAILS!!**
-As I remarked and wrote as a comment in the test scenario, the provided `files/expected-array.json` is wrong beginning at the 9th image: you expect the image to be NIL while the provided document shows an image for "The Yellow House (1888)"
+*As I remarked and wrote as a comment in the test scenario, the provided `files/expected-array.json` is wrong beginning at the 9th image: you expect the image to be NIL while the provided document shows an image for "The Yellow House (1888)"*